rharp/DrupalGovCon2018/apps/v1/README.md

     ReactDOM.render(<App />,document.getElementById('app'));

  ### 5. Install More Node Modules
- We are going to need some more libraries to enable us to build our application.
+ We are going to need some more libraries to build our application.

  #### Babel
-  In our case used to convert reacts JSX(xml inside of js) into a minified js file so it can be interpreted by the browser
+  In this case, it is used to convert React's JSX (XML inside of JS) into a minified version, so it can be interpreted by the browser.

         npm install --save-dev babel-core babel-loader babel-preset-react

  #### CSS Loader and Style Loader
- Similar to babel except takes all css and adds it to the transformation file.
+ Similar to Babel, it takes all CSS files and adds it to the transformation file.

      npm install css-loader style-loader --save-dev

  #### Webpack
- * **Webpack:** using this to run the React Application through various transformations such as utilizing babel for js and css-loader for css.(similar transformations can be done with things such as less and svg’s)
+ * **Webpack:** Runs the React application through various transformations, such as utilizing Babel for JS and css-loader for CSS (similar transformations can be done with CSS preprocessors and SVGs).
- * **Webpack-dev-server:** used to spin up a small server using the webpack bundle which will listen for changes in files and react accordingly.
+ * **Webpack-dev-server:** Spins up a small server using the Webpack bundle.
+This will listen for changes in files and perform accordingly.

           npm install --save-dev webpack webpack-dev-server html-webpack-plugin webpack-cli

  ### 6. Create webpack.config.js
- Now that we have added all the required packages, we need to configure webpack so it knows what to do!
+ Now that we have added all the required packages, we need to configure Webpack so it knows what to do!

  Here we will define the `version` folder we would like to build from to start with, if ever you would like to build from a different version folder this is where you will change it.